redfish4ktc/maven-soapui-extension-plugin/README.md

 **Bug fixes**

-  * starting from soapui 3.6.1, almost all SmartBear plugin versions have missing dependencies.
-This is fixed in maven-soapui-extension-plugin
+  * Almost all SmartBear plugin versions have missing dependencies.
+This is fixed in maven-soapui-extension-plugin, see the [wiki](https://github.com/redfish4ktc/maven-soapui-extension-plugin/wiki/DependencyIssues) for more details
-  * fix the 'groovy.log' bug, see the [logs](https://github.com/redfish4ktc/maven-soapui-extension-plugin/wiki/Tips#log-configuration) documentation
+  * Always fix the 'groovy.log' bug (only fixed as of version 5.0.0 in SmartBear implementation), see the [logs](https://github.com/redfish4ktc/maven-soapui-extension-plugin/wiki/Tips#log-configuration) documentation
   * [`mock` goal](https://github.com/redfish4ktc/maven-soapui-extension-plugin/wiki/Goals#mock)
     * make the 'skip' parameter work, see [#35](https://github.com/redfish4ktc/maven-soapui-extension-plugin/issues/35)
     * append groovy log messages only once in the console, see [#68](https://github.com/redfish4ktc/maven-soapui-extension-plugin/issues/68)